Leasehold and Freehold Reform Act 2024: Valuation Uncertainty and Marriage Value Guide

 Leasehold and Freehold Reform Act 2024 Implementation Date Monitoring

-The judicial review scheduled for July 2025 represents a critical milestone that may influence the interpretation and application of various Act provisions, particularly those relating to valuation calculations and procedural requirements.
+The Court of Appeal hearing expected in late 2026 or early 2027 represents the next critical milestone that may influence the interpretation and application of various Act provisions, particularly those relating to valuation calculations and procedural requirements.
 Property professionals and leaseholders should maintain awareness of developments in the judicial review proceedings, as adverse outcomes could necessitate revisions to current procedures or temporary suspensions of certain reforms.

 When Will Leasehold Reform Become Law Additional Changes

 The government has indicated willingness to consider amendments based on court findings, suggesting potential for further legislative adjustments during the implementation period.
-Simultaneously, the consultation processes scheduled throughout 2025 will generate additional legislative proposals that may supersede or modify current arrangements.
+Simultaneously, the valuation rates consultation still awaited in mid-2026, together with the Commonhold and Leasehold Reform Bill confirmed in the King's Speech on 13 May 2026, will generate additional legislative proposals that may supersede or modify current arrangements.

 Parliamentary Oversight and Future Legislative Developments